howtomakeaturn/tempfornow/README.md

 # Advanced
 Don't wanna just a CMS, and don't wanna create 'Modules' at all?
 Just put your stuff in 'app/' folder and develop like a normal Laravel project!
-Nawiat won't get in your way!
+Atayal won't get in your way!

 # TODO
 * Facades for Modules